VulshokBersrker/robintuk/README.md

 - [x] Organize albums by track number and disc number

 ### Future Version Features Planned
+- [ ] Auto-Remove album/playlist artwork when respective things are removed from app
+- [ ] Gapless playback
 - [ ] Add support for wav
 - [ ] Drag and Drop playlist order
 - [ ] Get artist data from online service for artist page